Ona Judge: Legacy and honors

 Silhouette portrait of Judge at 5th Street/Independence Hall station.

 On February 25, 2008, the 160th anniversary of Judge's death, Philadelphia celebrated the first "Oney Judge Day" at the President's House site.
 The ceremony included speeches by historians and activists, a proclamation by Mayor Michael A. Nutter, and a memorial citation by the City Council.

+In January 2026, President Donald Trump ordered that this exhibit be removed.
+The next month, on President's Day, a federal holiday honoring Washington's legacy, U.S. District Judge Cynthia Rufe ruled that the exhibit be restored to its original condition.
+She cited a quote from George Orwell’s dystopian novel Nineteen Eighty-Four “Ignorance is Strength.”
+The George W. Bush appointee compared the Trump administration to the book's Ministry of Truth, which altered historical records to suit its false narrative.

 "Oney Judge Freedom Day," the 214th anniversary of her escape to freedom, was celebrated at the President's House site on May 21, 2010.
 The President's House Commemoration: Freedom and Slavery in the Making of a New Nation, at 6th & Market Streets in Philadelphia, opened in December 2010.
 It includes a video about Oney Judge and information about all nine enslaved people held at the house.
 It also honors the contributions of African Americans to Philadelphia and the U.S.

 On June 19, 2021, known as Juneteenth, a Virginia State Historical Marker honoring Judge was unveiled on Mount Vernon Memorial Highway near the Mount Vernon estate in Fairfax County, Virginia.

 On May 3, 2025, the Black Heritage Trail of New Hampshire unveiled a marker honoring Judge in Greenland, New Hampshire.

+In April 2026, the Philadelphia City Council voted to create an annual "Ona Judge Day", celebrated every May 21 to recognize and honor her memory.